dotnet-architecture/MNISTTensorCNTK/README.md

 <img src=https://msdnshared.blob.core.windows.net/media/2017/11/MNIST.png  alt="MNIST" />

 This tutorial comes with a pre-built CNTK model which is trained to look at these hand-written digits and predict what these digits are.

-We in this very first touch, dip a toe session with Machine Learning will consume that pre-built CNTK model into a .NET application that you are already used to.
+CNTK is a deep learning library in which this model is built in and using which we can consume and evaluate on this pre-built model into a very simple .NET application.
 Follow the steps below to get going.

-Get Started
+# Get Started
 1. If you are new to .NET, go ahead and download [Visual Studio 2017](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=Community&rel=15)
 2. Clone this github repo using git clone.